 This program is open to graduates from any field who have demonstrated evidence of capability to undertake graduate study.
-Evidence considered includes undergraduate performance, scores on the Graduate Record Examination or admission test for a graduate studying business, professional experience, and recommendations from persons familiar with the applicant's capabilities.
-Persons who do not hold an undergraduate degree in business, as ordinarily defined, or who have not had all the following prerequisite courses must complete them before taking graduate level courses; a possible exception to this policy may be granted in exceptional cases by the Admission Committee, the Coordinator of Graduate Studies, or the Division Chairman.
+Evidence considered includes undergraduate performance, scores on the Graduate Record Examination or the Graduate Management Admissions Test, professional experience, and recommendations from persons familiar with the applicant's capabilities.